First Timer's Guide to Six Flags Great America

 OK, now onto the cool stuff.
 The first thing you see as you drive up I-94 are the large steel and wood structures high up in the air.
 Prepare yourself for an adrenaline-charged joyride as you embark on rides lifted as high as 165 feet.

-You must check out all 16 to get the full Great America experience.
+You must check out all 17 to get the full Six Flags Great America experience.
 Here a list of coasters the Gurnee amusement park and a couple of fun facts to match:

-The Joker (NEW for 2017): A brand new maniacal free-fly ride rises to 12 stories high on a 90-degree lift.
+- The JOKER Free Fly Coaster: A maniacal free-fly ride rises to 12 stories high on a 90-degree lift.
 It is on a traditional steel track and utilizes magnetic technology.
 The cars house up to eight people in a face-to-face format.
 Five cars run at a time.
 Did we fail to mention each car flips in circles up to six times on its own throughout the ride?

 Top-Notch Rides (Coaster-Free)